authcrunch/authcrunch.github.io/docs/authenticate/42-user-transforms.md

 # User Transforms

-A user transform allows to perform the following one a user passed
+A user transform allows performing the following once a user has passed
 authentication:

 * add/remove user roles